ilijamt/blacklist-checker/README.md

 ### Install

 To install the binary for Blacklist Checker run the command below.
-This will generate a binary in $GOPATH/bin directory with the name blacklist-checker.
+This will generate a binary in $GOPATH/bin directory with the name blacklist-checker, and add the bash autocomplete files.

 ```bash
 make install